google/go-cloud/internal/website/content/howto/server/_index.md

 The Go CDK `server` package affords a hook for you to define health checks for your application and see the results at `/healthz/readiness`.
-The server also runs an endpoint at `/healthz/liveness` which will always return `HTTP 200` if the server is up, which is also the endpoint Kubernetes will use to check liveness.
+The server also runs an endpoint at `/healthz/liveness`, which is a conventional name for a liveness check and is where Kubernetes, if you are using it, will look.

 Health checks are an important part of application monitoring, and readiness checks are subtly different than liveness checks.
-The liveness check will always and simply return `200 OK` if the server can serve requests.
-But because each application may have a different definition of what it means to be "healthy", (perhaps your application has a dependency on a back end service) you will need to define a concrete type to implement the `health.Checker` interface and define a `CheckHealth` method specific to your application for readiness checks.
+The liveness check will return `200 OK` if the server can serve requests.
+But because each application may have a different definition of what it means to be "healthy" (perhaps your application has a dependency on a back end service), you will need to define a concrete type to implement the `health.Checker` interface and define a `CheckHealth` method specific to your application for readiness checks.

 ```go
 // customHealthCheck is an example health check.
 It implements the